-Steve Jobs resigned as CEO of Apple and became Chairman – a move that was perhaps in the offing due to his illness.
-In his characteristic simple manner, he said ““I have always said if there ever came a day when I could no longer meet my duties and expectations as Apple’s C.E.O., I would be the first to let you know.
+Steve Jobs resigned as the CEO of Apple and became Chairman – a move that was perhaps in the offing due to his illness.
+In his characteristic simple manner, he said “I have always said if there ever came a day when I could no longer meet my duties and expectations as Apple’s CEO, I would be the first to let you know.
 Unfortunately, that day has come.”

 Here are some lessons that I learnt from him:

-Make products functional and the heart sing:
+Make products functional and the heart sing

-Technology alone is not enough.
+“Technology alone is not enough.
 It’s technology married with the liberal arts, married with the humanities, that yields the results that makes our hearts sing.

 We think we are on the right track with this.
-We think we have the right architecture not just in silicon but in the organization to build these kinds of products.” – Steve Jobs during the launch of iPad
+We think we have the right architecture not just in silicon but in the organisation to build these kinds of products.” – Steve Jobs during the launch of iPad

-Say No to a thousand things:
+Say no to a thousand things

-“In a 2004 BusinessWeek interview Jobs said “And it comes from saying no to 1,000 things to make sure we don’t get on the wrong track or try to do too much.
+In a 2004 BusinessWeek interview, Jobs said “And it comes from saying no to 1,000 things to make sure we don’t get on the wrong track or try to do too much.
 We’re always thinking about new markets we could enter, but it’s only by saying no that you can concentrate on the things that are really important.”

-Stay loyal to the suppliers:
+Stay loyal to the suppliers

-Innovation not in product or business model, but even use of cash:
+Innovation not in product or business model, but even use of cash

-In 2005, “Apple reached long term supply agreements with a number of memory supply companies including Hynix, Intel, Micro, Samsung Electronics and Toshiba.
+In 2005, Apple reached long term supply agreements with several memory supply companies including Hynix, Intel, Micro, Samsung Electronics and Toshiba.
 Apple will prepay up to $1.25 billion for flash memory over the next three months.
-The agreements secure a supply of NAND flash memory through 2010.”
+The agreements secure a supply of NAND flash memory through 2010.

-Learn to kill your own children:
+Learn to kill your children

-When you are right, wait for the world to see it:
+When you are right, wait for the world to see it

 Be it in simple product decisions like killing the floppy drive in the iMac or removing the optical drive in the Macbook Air or even refusing to license the Mac OS, If Apple and Steve’s incredible comeback teaches us something, it’s that when you are right and the world doesn’t see it that way, you just have to be patient and wait for the world to change its mind—Om Malik in his tribute to Steve.
 The rest of Om’s article is a great read.

-Be the right kind of benevolent dictator:
+Be the right kind of benevolent dictator

 Steve has been often referred to as a dictator, but since his comeback, he became a benevolent dictator – a sort of leadership model which is unusual.
 He embedded himself so deeply within the cultural fabric of Apple that the company no longer needs him.
 He focused on making sure everyone else at Apple was able to build great products too, not just himself.